Tea That Wakes You Up: Tea With Caffeine

 • Preparation: Soak red dates and Huang Qi in water for 20-30 minutes, then cook in a pottery pot for 20 minutes.

-Choosing the right tea depends on various factors such as the type of tea, the tea tree’s environment, picking season, and processing methods.
+Choosing the right high caffeine tea depends on various factors such as the type of tea, the tea tree’s environment, picking season, and processing methods.
 For caffeine-sensitive individuals or certain health conditions, adjusting brewing practices, such as discarding the first brew, may be advisable.
 While teas offer a healthier alternative to coffee, moderation and consideration of individual health factors remain essential.

 YOU MIGHT ALSO LIKE